 The plastic packaging itself required the consumption of 46 million gallons of fossil fuel, producing approximately 216,000,000 billion pounds of greenhouse gases per year, for its creation and distribution.

 (2011) Nestle’s Eco Shape bottle for its Pure Life Natural – claiming to have used 30% less plastic without providing evidence to support ‘less than what.’
 Manufacturing plastics often creates huge amounts of toxic chemical, that pollutes the environment.

-So, the use of plastic water bottles regardless of the "less plastic" is a trade-off.
+So, using plastic water bottles regardless of the “less plastic” is a trade-off.

-(2017) Selling plastic products, misleadingly labeled as “biodegradable” and “compostable.”
-Walmart paid $875,000 in civil penalties and to the state recycling agency.
+(2017) Selling plastic products misleadingly labeled as “biodegradable” and “compostable.”
+Walmart paid $875,000 in civil penalties to the state recycling agency.

 H&M is a fast-fashion brand.
 With that being said, their “conscious” collection is advertised as a collection with environmental benefits.
 (2019)

-Furthermore, they are not being transparent for their "57% recycled and sustainably sourced" materials.
-It’s good when companies put efforts in going greener.
-However, it's hard to believe that their business model can ever be called “green".
+Furthermore, they are not being transparent for their “57% recycled and sustainably sourced” materials.
+It’s good when companies put the effort into going greener.
+However, it’s hard to believe that their business model can ever be called “green”.

 3. Common greenwashing products

 There might be some exceptions, BUT most of the time, the following items can be considered as greenwashing products:

 - Cosmetic brands that: 1) claim to be ethical and test on animals or 2) are using synthetic, ingredients 3) products containing palm oil